Syria’s Ahmed al-Sharaa named president for transitional period

 “All military factions are dissolved… and integrated into state institutions,” state news agency SANA quoted Abdel Ghani as saying, and also announcing “the dissolution of the defunct regime’s army” and security agencies, as well as the Baath party, which ruled Syria for decades.

-The announcements, published by state media, emerged during a Damascus meeting of armed factions that fought alongside Sharaa’s Hayat Tahrir al-Sham in the offensive.
+The announcements emerged during a Damascus meeting of armed factions that fought alongside HTS in the offensive.

 The gathering was also attended by ministers from the HTS-installed interim government appointed in December.

-Sharaa, whose group was once an al Qaeda affiliate, has pledged to embark on a political transition including a national conference, an inclusive government, and eventual elections, which he has said could take up to four years to hold.
+Al-Sharaa, whose group was once an al-Qaeda affiliate, has pledged to embark on a political transition including a national conference, an inclusive government, and eventual elections, which he has said could take up to four years to hold.

 He has also called for the creation of a new unified national army and security forces, but questions loom over how the interim administration can bring together a patchwork of former rebel groups, each with their own leaders and ideology.